unibas-gravis/VSDClient/README.md

 If you find VSDConnect useful for your work, you can help us to make it more complete by implementing missing features, in particular actions that reveal to be recurrent and could be added to the API.

-We are also always grateful if you report bugs or if give us feedback on how you use VSDConnect in your work and how you think we can improve it.
+We are also always grateful if you report bugs or give us feedback on how you use VSDConnect in your work and how you think we can improve it.

 ## Maintainers
 The project is currently developed and maintained by the Graphics and Vision Research group, University of Basel.